Japan7/nanak8s/README.md

 ##### Traefik passthrough

 K3s internal Traefik serves web apps on port 8443 (websecure).
-You may setup another Traefik outside the Kubernetes cluster with `docker-compose` to passthrough matching incoming requests on ports 80 and 443.
+You may setup another Traefik outside the Kubernetes cluster with `docker compose` to passthrough matching incoming requests on ports 80 and 443.

 - `compose.yaml`